awsdocs/aws-iot-docs/developerguide/cross-account-access.md

 }
 ```

-For devices not registered in registry, the following policy grants permission to a device to use the thing name `client1` registered in your account's \(123456789012\) registry to connect to and to publish to a client ID\-specific topic whose name is prefixed with `my/topic/`:
+For devices not registered in AWS IoT Core registry, the following policy grants permission to a device to use the thing name `client1` registered in your account's \(123456789012\) AWS IoT Core registry to connect to AWS IoT Core and to publish to a client ID\-specific topic whose name is prefixed with `my/topic/`:

 ```
 {